determines what colors you see at that point.

-One particularly beautiful rainbow is called the "King's Rainbow" I've seen here on Maui.
+One particularly beautiful rainbow is called the "King's Rainbow" I've seen it here on Maui.
 Because we're on an island, the sun can be at eye level on the horizon line.
-The sun on the horizon line will put the rainbow directly overhead and off to the sides of you, 90 degrees from you to the sun.
+The sun on the horizon line will put the rainbow directly overhead and it could be off to the side of you, 90 degrees from you to the sun.
 Looking to the rainbow touching the earth it appears to go straight up, no curve, straight up.
 The King's Rainbow.

 NEXT, Crystals of Color